nashville-software-school/bangazon-inc/orientation/FND_01_FIRST_MODULE.md

             string lastName="Smith";

             /*
-                C# now supports dynamic typing of a variable as well, but be careful with it because it will change the type depending on the value assignment.
+                C# now supports implicit typing of a variable as well.
+                The type of the variable will be based on the initial value assignment.
             */
             var firstName="Bill";

             /*
-              The String.Format() function syntax allows you to build the final string, with placeholders, and then provide comma-delimited list of variables to use in the placeholders.
+              C# string interpolation syntax allows you to build a string with embedded c# variables.
             */
-            Console.WriteLine("{0} {1} purchased on {2}",
+            Console.WriteLine($"{firstName} {lastName} purchased on {purchaseDate}");
-                firstName,
-                lastName,
-                purchaseDate);
         }
     }
 }